 I was pleasantly surprised to see that dishonesty was only the fifth most frequent Bar violation, well behind lack of communication for first place.
 Most bar complaints either involve money or communication, with the occasional lack of communication about money.
 Popular myth assumes that greedy tort lawyers have the most complaints.
 After all, we are the ones “as seen on television” or advertising on the internet.
 Tort lawyers were a distant third behind domestic and criminal lawyers in the report.
 We are still offensive, but not as often or as seriously as our detractors think.
 Somewhere, a lawyer is reading the disciplinary report and thinking, “Hold my beer and watch this.”

 Legendary lawyer Clarence Darrow is often quoted as saying, “I never killed anyone, but I have read some obituary notices with great satisfaction.”
 No one says that about Bar discipline.
 I was saddened to read about my unfortunate friends’ loss of their licenses.
 They remain my friends, and I hope their lives rebound.
 Losing a lawyer this way is much sadder than reading an obituary.
 Hopefully it is not as final.

 ©2020 under analysis llc. under analysis is a nationally syndicated column.
 Spencer Farris is the founding partner of The S.E.
 Farris Law Firm in St Louis, Missouri.
 Wolves get an unfair rap.
-Comments or criticisms about this column may be sent c/o this newspaper or directly to Under Analysis via email at email@example.com.
+Comments or criticisms about this column may be sent to Under Analysis via email at firstname.lastname@example.org.